 Combining sustainably managed fisheries with a robust and efficient value chain could allow Somalis to capitalize on the demand for fish in the region and internationally.
 Most of the catch by Somali fishers is landed on the beach then processed and sold to domestic markets.
 Export to international markets is hampered by a lack of infrastructure, including freezers and reliable access to energy; sanitary processing facilities that meet international standards of quality control; freezer trucks, boats, or planes that could transport the processed catch long distances; and trainings for Somalis in each of these skillsets.
 Improving each of these areas would enable Somalis to expand the market for their fish and receive greater value for the catch.

 The fishery for highly migratory species in the Indian Ocean is extensive and lucrative.
 Vessels from countries near and far fish for tuna, billfishes, sharks, and mackerels off the Horn of Africa.
 The area of most intense fishing varies according to season and type of vessel, but one area of high overall catch in the Western Indian Ocean is off the Somali coast.
-Currently, fishing effort is concentrated outside the Somali exclusive economic zone (EEZ) because there is no centralized licensing mechanism for these vessels to fish in Somali waters.
-To remedy this, the Federal Government of Somalia, the Somali Regional Member States, and the international community are working to create a cohesive licensing system for tuna fishing in their EEZ to capitalize on the potential revenue from foreign fishing.

 The Somali region has long depended on maritime trade as a main driver of its economy.
 That connection to the rest of the world was cut off during the height of piracy.
 In recent years though, as piracy has decreased and commerce has expanded, shipping has resurged in the region, especially benefitting the large port cities.